-Current hepatitis B vaccines consist of hepatitis B surface antigen combined with alum as an adjuvant.
-Our vaccine candidate is composed of hepatitis B surface antigen combined with 1018 ISS and, unlike conventional vaccines, appears to require only two immunizations over two months to achieve protective hepatitis B antibody responses.
-In clinical trials we have been able to reduce both the time and number of injections required to reach protective hepatitis B antibody responses because of the potent immune-enhancing properties of ISS, which we believe may lead to protective hepatitis B antibody responses after one or two immunizations and thus provide superior field efficacy as compared to current hepatitis B vaccines.
+Current hepatitis B vaccines consist of hepatitis B surface antigen, or HBsAg, combined with alum as an adjuvant.
+Our vaccine candidate is composed of HBsAg combined with 1018 ISS and, unlike conventional vaccines, appears to require only two immunizations over two months to achieve seroprotection.
+In clinical trials we have been able to reduce both the time and number of injections required to reach seroprotection because of the potent immune-enhancing properties of ISS, which we believe may lead to seroprotection after one or two immunizations and thus provide superior field efficacy as compared to current HBV vaccines.